tc39/proposal-smart-pipelines/readme.md

 It is also conceptually similar to [WHATWG-stream piping][] and [Node-stream piping][].

 The proposal is a variant of a [previous pipe-operator proposal][] championed by [Daniel “littledan” Ehrenberg of Igalia][].
 This variant is listed as [Proposal 4: Smart Mix on the pipe-proposal wiki][].
 The variant resulted from [previous discussions about pipeline placeholders in the previous pipe-operator proposal][previous pipeline-placeholder discussions], which culminated in an [invitation by Ehrenberg to try writing a specification draft][littledan invitation].
-A prototype Babel plugin is also pending.
+A prototype Babel plugin is also brewing.

 You can take part in the discussions on the [GitHub issue tracker][].
 When you file an issue, please note in it that you are talking specifically about “Proposal 4: Smart Mix”.